luozhijian/jupyterexcel/README.md

 ## jupyterexcel Package

-This is a package to make Jupyter.ipynb file a web api with json result.
+This is a python package to make Jupyter.ipynb file a web api with json result.
 You can call Jupyter from Excel Formula or Ribbon CallBack Functions
 SourceCode in  [JupyterExcel](https://github.com/luozhijian/jupyterexcel)

 Before install, please download [JupyterExcelTesting.xlsm](https://github.com/luozhijian/jupyterexcel/blob/master/JupyterExcelTesting.xlsm) to try its formula function and excel ribbon.
 If you think it works, you can modify the url in the sheet to your jupyter page and save it as "Addin" file.